sean89503/Invidious_Cast/README.md

 xml.etree.ElementTree: https://docs.python.org/3/library/xml.etree.elementtree.html
 Release History
 1.0.0
-Initial release
+Initial release: 4/8/2024

+Invidious Cast is not affiliated with or endorsed by YouTube or iTunes.
+This is an independent project for creating podcast RSS feeds from YouTube content.

-Roadmap
+## Roadmap
+add support for shorts
+add support for live videos
 Add support for more customization options in the RSS feed.
 Improve error handling and logging.
 Enhance performance for large YouTube channels.

-Contributors
+## Contributors
-Your Name (@yourgithubusername)
+(@sean89503 )
 We welcome contributions from the community.
 If you'd like to contribute, please follow the Contributing guidelines.

-Invidious Cast is not affiliated with or endorsed by YouTube or iTunes.
-This is an independent project for creating podcast RSS feeds from YouTube content.